About this document

 2. SCHEDULE AND DIVISIONS

-There are two divisions of six teams, North and South, with teams assigned to their division by the geographical position of their town/city.
+From the 2019 season onwards, there are three divisions of four teams: North, Midlands and South, with teams assigned to their division by the geographical position of their town/city.

 Franchises’ assigned divisions may change during the off-season at the Commissioner’s discretion, to account for geographical balancing if a franchise’s ownership changes.